Alexjkz/MetaVez/README.md

 ## Technology Used
  The project is built in Unity for WebGL and can run in any desktop browser.
 Mobile browser support is currently limited due to lack of compatibility on Unity.
- It leverages OpenAI Whisper speech-to-text, speech-to-text and ChatGPT APIs.
+ It leverages OpenAI Whisper speech-to-text, text-to-speech and ChatGPT APIs.
 For microphone integration in Unity we created a custom plugin (JSLIB module) that activates the browser's recording.
 Avatar is built using ReadyPlayerMe, and lipsync is managed trough uLipSync.
  In the following image is shown a simplified structure of the project.

 ![VezAvatar documentation (1)](https://github.com/IChrono/Il-Vez-Avatar/assets/74292381/9333419b-2480-49f4-a52e-bb82f50e4d91)